Ready for Responsive Web Design to future-proof your higher ed website?

 Responsive web design can help: it’s the next big thing in web development for higher education.

-Close to 100 of your higher ed colleagues have tackled their school’s website responsive web challenges by taking this online course since January 2012.
+More than 150 of your higher ed colleagues have tackled their school’s website responsive web challenges by taking this online course since January 2012.